 Deposits.
 We offer deposit products having a range of interest rates and terms.
 We currently offer savings accounts (passbook and money market) and certificates of deposit.
 Historically, we have relied on retail certificates of deposit as a funding source.
-In recent years, we have also accepted jumbo certificates of deposit through an on-line service, and municipal certificates of deposit, as non-retail funding sources to fund our loan originations.
+We also accept jumbo certificates of deposit through an online service, and municipal and brokered certificates of deposit, as non-retail funding sources to fund our loan originations.
 These non-core funding sources are not relationship-based accounts and are generally more price-sensitive than our core deposits of savings and money market accounts and our retail certificates of deposit.
 Therefore, these deposits carry a greater risk of non-renewal than our core deposits.